khulnasoft-lab/design.khulnasoft.com/doc/pajamas-ui-kit.md

 1. [Create an issue][new-issue] (or assign yourself an existing one) for the work you’re doing.
 To create a new component or update an existing one, use the [Figma component issue template](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/issues/new?issuable_template=Figma%20component).
 1. Choose one of the following based on your contribution:
-   - For changes in the [Pajamas UI Kit][ui-kit-figma], duplicate the file to your drafts.
+   - If you’re making updates (breaking changes) to an existing component in the [Pajamas UI Kit][ui-kit-figma], consider starting from an instance of that component in a [blank template][blank-template].
    - To create a new component, duplicate our [component template][component-template] to your drafts.
    - For all other changes, create a new file in your drafts.
 1. Review the [Structure](#structure) section to learn about how we structure and document our work within Figma.